aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-cv-pathfinder-regions.md

             # Given that all the sites are placed in a zone named after the region, the site ID must be unique within a region.
             id: <int; 1-10000; required>

-            # Location as a sring is resolved on Cloudvision.
+            # Location as a string is resolved on Cloudvision.
             location: <str>
             site_contact: <str>
             site_after_hours_contact: <str>